bobhyun/TS-API/en/TS-API.en.md

-next        # If true, the next video of the specified one prev        # If true, the previous video of the specified one limit       # Specify the number of items in the search results (default 10, maximum 50)
+next        # If true, the next video of the specified one prev        # If true, the previous video of the specified one limit       # Specify the number of items in the search results (default 10, maximum 50) otherwise   # If there is no search result,
+            # If requested with 'nearBefore', near recorded video before the search time period will be returned.
+            # If requested with 'nearAfter', near recorded video after the search time period will be returned.

 # Examples
 # The channel 1 video source on channel 1 ecorded on January 8, 2018 at 9:30 PM EST